During MBA Admit Weekends Keep 3 Goals in Mind

-In addition to paying close attention to your overall gut feeling about the culture and energy on campus, you should keep these three goals top of mind during these events.
+This is the time to pay close attention to your overall gut feeling about the culture and energy on campus.
+You should also keep three goals in mind during these events.

-During a welcome weekend, gauge your comfort level with the current students.
+During MBA admit weekends, gauge your comfort level with the current students.
 How do you feel about your potential future classmates?
 Did you develop a nice rapport with any fellow attendees?
 Did you meet someone who could be a possible roommate, if you are looking for one?

-While you’ll likely gravitate toward people with similar professional or cultural backgrounds at this type of event, take advantage of the fact that your possible future cohort is an extremely diverse group.
+You’ll naturally gravitate toward people with similar professional or cultural backgrounds at this type of event.
+But remember to take advantage of the fact that your possible future cohort is an extremely diverse group.
 By making an effort to meet people outside of your comfort zone, your admit weekend experience will be greatly enriched.

-This is your chance to find out answers to all of the lingering doubts in your mind.
-Ask tons of questions about clubs, classes, favorite professors, travel opportunities and study abroad programs from current students who can fill in those remaining blanks.
+This is your chance to find the answers to all the lingering doubts in your mind.
+Ask current students about everything from clubs, classes, and favorite professors, to travel opportunities and study abroad programs.
+These are the real experts who can fill in those remaining blanks.

-Think of questions in advance and do a bit of research so that you know if there’s someone you want to talk with, a meeting you want to set up or a location you want to explore.
-Keep your interests and passions at the forefront of your mind during the visit to make absolutely sure the school in question can satisfy your nonnegotiable needs and wants.
+Do your research beforehand so that you know if there’s someone you want to talk with, a meeting you want to set up, or a location you want to explore.
+Keep your interests and passions at the forefront of your mind during the visit.
+You want to make sure the school in question can satisfy your nonnegotiable needs and wants.

-If possible, stay in student dorms during your visit.
-Even if you have other housing plans, this is another valuable opportunity to meet current students and observe daily life on campus up close.
+If allowed, opt to stay in student dorms during your visit.
+Even if you have other housing plans, this is yet another valuable opportunity to meet current students and observe daily life on campus up close.

 Use this visit to get a better feel for housing options, too.
 Explore the neighborhoods where students live, and ask questions to clarify anything you would want to know before moving to a new city.

 If location isn’t a major concern, then focus on what does matter most to you, whether that’s recruitment stats for certain industries, diversity or international opportunities.
-More than likely you reviewed all of this information when you were deciding where to apply in the first place, but now it warrants a second, closer look.
+More than likely, you reviewed all of this information when deciding where to apply in the first place.
+But now it warrants a second, closer look.

-For applicants attending admitted student days at more than one program, go with an open mind and be prepared to reflect on the experience afterward.
-If you have already accepted an offer and visited the campus prior to admission, still attend the welcome weekend event and experience the school again without the anxiety you probably felt last time, particularly if your visit was for an interview.
+For applicants attending multiple MBA admit weekends, keep an open mind and be prepared to reflect on the experience afterward.
+If you already accepted an offer and had visited the campus prior to admission, still attend the welcome weekend.
+That way, you can experience the school again without the anxiety you probably felt last time—especially if your visit was for an interview.

 The decision where to attend business school are personal, and every candidate has unique needs to fulfill.
 Use the preview weekend visit to make sure that you’ve found the right school for you.